 Santo Domingo Church has several architectural styles: Gothic, Late Baroque and Renaissance, some decorations are Roman.

-The Madraza, located in the centre of Granada, was built by Yusuf I in 1349 and is the first Arab university in Granada.
+The Madraza, located in the centre of Granada, is a Nasrid building built by Yusuf I in 1349 and is the first Arab university in Granada.

 The Basilica of Angustias has a nave, chancel and eight sides and was built in 1617, has paintings by artists from Granada.

 Muslim kings used the Royal Quarters for dressing in the days of Ramadan and belonged to the Arab queens.
 Was recently restored.